kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 virtualmachineinstancetype.instancetype.kubevirt.io/csmall patched
 ```

-In order for this change to be picked up within the `VirtualMachine` we need to stop the running `VirtualMachine` and clear the `revisionName` referenced by the `InstancetypeMatcher`:
+In order for this change to be picked up within the `VirtualMachine`, we need to stop the running `VirtualMachine` and clear the `revisionName` referenced by the `InstancetypeMatcher`:

 ```yaml
 $ virtctl stop vm-cirros-csmall